Visiting the shelter is the best way to determine if we have your pet.

 Place flyers at shelters, vets and local stores.

 Don't give up hope too soon, we have been able to return pets after two years.

 IF YOUR PET IS LOST, YOU CAN EMAIL US A PICTURE ATanimalcontrol@monroemi.org

 If your pet is impounded and not wearing a collar with any identification, it will be held at the shelter in Monroe for at least 4 working days.

 If your pet is wearing a collar with identification, it will be held for at least 7 working days.
 Once you are notified your dog is here, a 4 day reclaim window starts.

 An exception may be made if the animal is sick or injured to the extent that the holding would cause undo suffering or if the animal has an infectious or contagious disease.

-	Animal Control will attempt to contact the owners of animals wearing licenses or other identification by telephone or mail whenever possible.
+Animal Control will make every attempt to contact the owners of animals wearing licenses or other identification by telephone, mail, or personally.